LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

   * Create a model that solves the advection equation
   * List several processes that could be approximated as an advection-dispersion process
   * Create a model that solves the advection-dispersion equation
+  * Describe the purpose of surrogate modeling/emulation with machine learning methods

 </details>